sbazmi90/Calpha-model/README.md

 ## How to cite

-If you use the Calpha model or build upon it in your own work, please cite the following publications:
+If you use the C<sub>α</sub> model or build upon it in your own work, please cite the following publications:

 Simulations of a protein fold switch reveal crowding-induced population shifts driven by disordered regions S Bazmi, B Seifi, S Wallin